 Webhooks

-Open certain actions taking place within your account, we can trigger a JSON POST callback to a URL or your choice.
+Open certain actions taking place within your account, we can trigger a JSON POST callback to a URL or your choice, containing resource ID and event name.
+For example:

 Your Webhook handlers are expected to respond within 5 seconds.
 If they take longer than this, then the failures